louisdebaere/Major-Bank/README.md

 ## Incorrect Fix

-Hardcoding the right the convienient outcome doesn't change a thing.
+Hardcoding the convienient outcome doesn't change a thing.

 ```
 -            accessLevelLabel.text = "You have \(account.accessLevel) privileges."